 Which PS Vita firmware is hackable?

 PS Vita’s on 3.60 through 3.72 are hackable.
 Even Vita’s that have a lower firmware such as 1.03 can be upgraded to 3.60 safely in order to be hackable.
 Check out the Complete PS Vita Hacking Guide here.

 As you may be aware, there are two model variants of the PS Vita:

 2. PCH-2000 aka PS Vita Slim

-Aside from differences in build quality, charger type, and screen type: both are hackable so long as their system firmware is below 3.60.
+Aside from differences in build quality, charger type, and screen type: both are hackable.
 It doesn’t matter if you buy the 3G/WiFi model either.

 Buying a New vs Used PS Vita

 Buying used definitely saves money.
 If you buy used you must be sure to verify the firmware version number before purchasing it.
-You can go for buying a used PS Vita on firmware 3.60 or below.
-It is possible and easy to update to 3.60 from an older firmware.
+If you buy a Vita with firmware below 3.60 it is possible and easy to update its firmware (ideally to 3.65).